AdobeDocs/experience-manager-cloud-manager.en/help/using/code-quality-testing.md

 For each of these gates, there is a three-tiered structure for issues identified by the gate.

 * **Critical** - These are issues which cause an immediate failure of the pipeline.
 * **Important** - These are issues which cause the pipeline to enter a paused state.
 A deployment manager, project manager, or business owner can either override the issues, in which case the pipeline proceeds, or they can accept the issues, in which case the pipeline stops with a failure.
-Override of important failures are subject to a [timeout.](deploying-code.md#timeouts)
+Override of important failures are subject to a [timeout.](/help/using/code-deployment.md#timeouts)
 * **Info** - These are issues which are provided purely for informational purposes and have no impact on pipeline execution.

 >[!NOTE]
 >
->In a code quality only pipeline, important failures in the Code Quality gate cannot be overridden since the code quality testing step is the final step in the pipeline.
+>In a code quality only pipeline, important failures in the code quality gate cannot be overridden since the code quality testing step is the final step in the pipeline.

 ## Code Quality Testing {#code-quality-testing}

 This step evaluates the quality of your application code, which is the main purpose of a code quality only pipeline, and is executed immediately following the build step in all non-production and production pipelines.
-Please refer to the document [Configuring Non-Production Pipelines](configuring-non-production-pipelines.md) to learn more.
+Please refer to the document [Configuring Non-Production Pipelines](/help/using/non-production-pipelines.md) to learn more.

-### Understanding Code Quality Testing {#understanding-code-quality-testing}

 Code quality testing scans the source code to ensure that it meets certain quality criteria.
 This is implemented by a combination of SonarQube analysis, content package-level examination using OakPAL, and dispatcher validation using the Dispatcher Optimization Tool.

 There are over 100 rules combining generic Java rules and AEM-specific rules.
 Some of the AEM-specific rules are created based on best practices from AEM Engineering and are referred to as [Custom Code Quality Rules.](/help/using/custom-code-quality-rules.md)

->[!NOTE]
+>[!TIP]
 >
->You can download the complete list of rules [using this link.](/help/using/assets/CodeQuality-rules-latest-AMS.xlsx)
+>You can download the complete list of rules [using this link.](/help/assets/CodeQuality-rules-latest-AMS.xlsx)

-The results of code quality testing are delivered as **ratings**.
-The following table summarizes the ratings for various test criteria.
+The results of code quality testing are delivered as rating as summarized in this table.

 |Name|Definition|Category|Failure Threshold|
 |--- |--- |--- |--- |